liorcode/sonoff-control-server/README.md

 # Configuration
 Configuration is done using a [dotenv](https://github.com/motdotla/dotenv) file.

 To start, copy the `.env.example` file to `.env` and change the values to match your server configuration.
 Note that `SERVER_IP` is sent to the device as-is, so it must be accessible by it.
+Also make sure to set the correct MongoDB URI.

 #### Multi user mode
 For multi user support, set `MULTI_USER` to true.
 It would mean that a valid Google SSO Bearer token must be sent with each request.
 You will also need to create a Google app client id, and set it to `GOOGLE_CLIENT_ID`.

 [Read More](#user-authentication).

+### SSL Certificate

 Next, as the device requires an SSL connection, you will need to generate a self-signed SSL certificate.
 You can do it easily using openssl.
 For example, this will generate a key for 1 year, with no passphrase protection.